robert-koch-institut/mex-drop/README.md

 - run all linters with `pdm lint`
 - run only unit tests with `pdm unit`
 - run unit and integration tests with `pdm test`
+  - for integration tests you need to start `mex-drop` locally beforehand

 ### updating dependencies